 What you need to know about cash advances

 Cash advances are not treated the same as a regular purchase, and if you are planning to use your card for a cash advance, here’s what you need to know:

-High interest.
-Interest rates for cash advances can be up to 34.9%, which is considerably high.
+- High interest.
+Interest rates for cash advances can be up to around 40%, which is considerably high.
 This makes cash advances a rather expensive form of credit, and if you’re not in a hurry, getting a personal loan might be a better option.

 What else should I consider before getting a cash advance?